Daily Discipline #114

 Day 16- Sin is living as independent, separated people.
 Satan is an indwelling master and his nature is "self-centeredness".
 Sometimes it manifests itself in something bad, but quite often it will be good and benevolent.
 This is why there is much good in the world even though it is under Satan's rule.
 Satan is always consistent in promoting "self" -- whatever that means.
 Until we are converted he is our god and we manifest him.

 John 8: 44 / 1 John 3:10

-Satan is very pleased with religion because religion is based on the improvement of self.
-Striving to be better is just the manifestation of self.
+Satan is pleased with religion because religion is based on the improvement of self and striving to be better is just the manifestation of self.
 If religion isn't the path of righteousness, then what is?

 A NEW HEART